-- changes in asset utilisation rates;

-- changes in maintenance technology;

-- changes in regulations and legislation; and

-- unforeseen operational issues.
+- changes in regulations and legislation; and - unforeseen operational issues.

 Any of the above could affect prospective depreciation of property, plant and equipment and their carrying and residual values.

 Management periodically reviews the appropriateness of assets' useful economic lives.
 The review is based on the current condition of the assets and the estimated period during which they will continue to bring economic benefits to the Group.